 And yet, we’re still just scratching the surface of how technology can transform and disrupt a more traditional industry like insurance.

-I also see five emerging technologies that will enable the growth and adoption of InsurTech:
+We also see five emerging technologies that will enable the growth and adoption of InsurTech:

 - Artificial intelligence